Palisand/Circum/README.md

 A Minimalist Game Design Project

 ### Standard Procedures
-- There will never (ever) be any pushing to master.
+- No pushing to master (usually).
-  - There will only be pull requests from branches.
+  - Only submit pull requests.
-- PRs will be subject to peer review before merging with master.
+- PRs will be subject to peer review before merging.

 ### Suggested GML Code Conventions
 that we should ALL adhere to for the sake of consistency.